Aasthayuli/Aasthayuli/README.md

-# Hi there, I'm Aasthayuli! 👋
+# Hi there, I'm a Versatile Developer. 👋

-I'm a student currently pursuing Bachelors in Technology & my Specialization is Computer Science , passionate about open-source projects ,web development and Software Development.
-I love building useful and interesting projects.
+I'm a student currently pursuing Bachelors in Technology & my Specialization is Computer Science.
+I specialize in frontend development with React.js and have hands-on experience building full-stack applications and CNN Models.
 ## About Me

 - 🔭 I’m currently working on a fullstack project.